Here you can find information about:

 If you have additional questions or need more information, please contact OPAL Support.

-Starting in July 2020, participation will be aligned with the term of the OPAL Service Agreement and costs incorporated into the participants' overall OPAL fees.
+As of July 2020, participation is aligned with the term of the OPAL Service Agreement and costs are incorporated into the participants' overall OPAL fees.
 As such, the commitment to participate runs through the end of the Service Agreement period.
 Libraries may join the OPAL CONTENTdm at any point in the middle of the Service Agreement period with the commitment to continue through June 30, 2023.